 What has happened since has hardly done much to make Maddon feel comfortable in terms of his own job security.
-The Cubs fell to 64-56 after an 11-1 loss to the Philadelphia Phillies on Wednesday night, with the St. Louis Cardinals pulling into a tie for first place in the division.
+The Cubs fell are currently 66-58, tied for first place in the NL Central with the St. Louis Cardinals.

 Maddon has been criticized endlessly for his lineups and bullpen management, and much has been made about the fact that his contract is up at the end of the season.